geogkary/breeze/README.md

 #### Protecting your subdirectories:

-Breeze provides the `engine/endpointer.php` file, which serves a generic 404 response to requests.
+Breeze provides the `endpointer.php` file, which serves a generic 404 response to requests.
 You can optionally require it in index.php files, to protect your API's subdirectories.

 ## Thanks